Hopson97/Faster-Than-Wind/README.md

 ###Challenges I faced creating the editor

-Making the ship editor was rather fustrating at times (thanks c++)
+Making the ship editor was rather frustrating at times (thanks c++)

 #### Doors

 There were several problems with doors

-The way I made the editor was so that rooms were 38x38 px and walls were 1x40 (so there were 2 walls betweem rooms).
+The way I made the editor was so that rooms were 38x38 px and walls were 1x40 (so there were 2 walls between rooms).

 This means that creating a door would actually be changing the state of two walls to be doors, one for each room.